 No, the Company being in the business of Multi System Operator ('MSO') does not involve in any manufacturing activity.

 4. Does the Company have any project related to Clean Development Mechanism?
-If so, provide details thereof in about 50 words or so.
-Also, if Yes, whether any environmental compliance report is filed?
+If so, provide details

 No, the Company being in the business of Multi System Operator ('MSO') does not involve in any manufacturing activity.